sisrfeng/coc-wiki/Using-coc-extensions.md

-### Why coc extensions is needed?
+### Why are coc extensions needed?

-The main reason is that some language servers provided by community behavior badly compare to extensions of VSCode, coc extensions could be forked from VSCode extensions to provide better user experience.
+The main reason is that some language servers provided by the community behave badly compared to extensions of VSCode, coc extensions can be forked from VSCode extensions to provide a better user experience.

-Compare to configured language server, extensions have more features.
+Compared to configured language servers, extensions have more features.

-* Extensions could contribute properties to schema of `coc-settings.json`, like VSCode, you can write the configuration with completion and validation support when you have `coc-json` installed.
+* Extensions can contribute properties to the schema `coc-settings.json`, like in VSCode you can write the configuration with completion and validation support yourself when you have `coc-json` installed.

   <img width="466" alt="screen shot 2018-09-07 at 5 03 24 pm" src="https://user-images.githubusercontent.com/251450/45209588-f5f87a80-b2bf-11e8-80c0-fe5ff689f947.png">

-* Extensions could contribute commands (like VSCode), you can use the coc commands in different ways:
+* Extensions can contribute commands (like VSCode), you can use the coc commands in different ways:
-    * Use command `:CocList commands` to open the command list and choose one you need.
+    * Use the command `:CocList commands` to open the command list and choose one you need.

       <img width="476" alt="screen shot 2018-09-07 at 4 53 12 pm" src="https://user-images.githubusercontent.com/251450/45209334-4d4a1b00-b2bf-11e8-94e0-0c2b981a71f5.png">
     * Use `:CocCommand` with `<tab>` for command line completion.
-    * Use a custom command to invoke the command, for example, create a `Tsc` command for `tsserver.watchBuild` could be
+    * An example config to use the custom command `Tsc` for `tsserver.watchBuild`:
         ```
         command! -nargs=0 Tsc    :CocCommand tsserver.watchBuild
         ```

-* Extensions could contribute json schemas (same as VSCode)
+* Extensions can contribute json schemas (same as VSCode)
-* Extensions could contribute snippets that can be loaded by [coc-snippets](https://github.com/neoclide/coc-snippets) extension.
+* Extensions can contribute snippets that can be loaded by [coc-snippets](https://github.com/neoclide/coc-snippets) extension.
-* Extensions could specify more client options, like `fileEvents` to watch files (require [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.
+* Extensions can specify more client options, like `fileEvents` to watch files (requires [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.

 ## Differences between coc extension and VSCode extension.

 * Coc extensions use [coc.nvim](https://www.npmjs.org/package/coc.nvim) as dependency instead of [VSCode](https://www.npmjs.com/package/vscode)
-* Coc extensions support language server features by using API from coc.nvim instead of [vscode-languageclient](https://www.npmjs.com/package/vscode-languageclient) which could only be used with VSCode.
+* Coc extensions support language server features by using the API from coc.nvim instead of [vscode-languageclient](https://www.npmjs.com/package/vscode-languageclient) which can only be used with VSCode.
 * Coc extensions support some features of VSCode extensions:
   * `activate` and `deactivate` api.
   * `activationEvents` in package.json.